erdmarin/sa-portfolio/README.md

 ### Business Scenario
 This project simulates a modern containerized web application platform for a SaaS workload.
 The goal is to package the application into a portable container image and deploy it using managed container services on AWS.
 The architecture is designed to simplify deployment, improve consistency across environments, and provide a foundation for scalable cloud-native workloads.
 Traditional EC2-based deployments require manual AMI management, OS patching, dependency installation, and environment-specific configuration.
 As teams and deployment frequency grow, these concerns compound leading to configuration drift, unreliable deployments, and slow onboarding for new engineers.
 Containerisation addresses all three by codifying the application environment in a Dockerfile that is version-controlled alongside the application code.

-### Implementation Scope Note
-This implementation uses the default VPC and public subnets for deployment simplicity.
-Fargate tasks are assigned public IPs.
-This is an intentional trade-off to reduce complexity while demonstrating core containerization and ECS deployment principles.
-Production recommendations — private subnets, NAT Gateway, Secrets Manager — are documented throughout and in the Future Improvements section.

 ### Problem Being Solved
 •	**Environment inconsistency:** applications that behave differently in development versus production due to differing OS versions, library versions, or manual configuration steps.